The Irish are indeed a very interesting lot of people, and even more pleasing than the culture itself are Irish dog names.

 Just because you think your dog eats a healthy and balanced diet every day does not necessarily mean that all of its nutritional requirements are met.

 And even if the food you provide your dog packs all the essential nutrients it needs, there is still a slim chance that your dog’s body is not able to absorb them completely.

 This is when you need to look into various supplements and vitamins which you can add to your dog’s food.

-The GoldForte Mineral & Vitamin Supplement for Dogs is a high-quality supplement which will help keep your Irish dog in top form.
+The GoldForte Mineral & Vitamin Supplement for Dogs is a high-quality supplement that will help keep your Irish dog in top form.

-Also, fish oil is another great supplement which packs a high amount of Omega-3 in it, which will help with kidney function and allergies due to the fatty acids in it.
+Also, fish oil is another great supplement that packs a high amount of Omega-3 in it, which will help with kidney function and allergies due to the fatty acids in it.

 In addition to this, consider giving your dog a healthy dose of the Irish Kelp Tub which not only enhances the condition of the skin and coat of the dog but also maintains glucose level and improves the immune system.

 Furthermore, if the bones of your dog are getting weak, you should give it a few of the Johnsons Calcium and Vitamin D Tablets.

 Moreover, probiotics are excellent for improving the digestion and modulating the immune system.

 Apart from these, ensure that your dog is getting enough Vitamin B by giving it beans, leafy greens, apricots, carrots, tomatoes, berries, and cauliflower in small quantities.